-Of course, the Kastro should be your first stop.
+– Of course, the Kastro should be your first stop.
 If you want to avoid all the climbing, you can take the elevator.
 Finding the elevator can be tricky, so here is a link to the Google Map.
 There is a small fee to take it, but in the heat of the summer, you would pay anything not to climb the stairs.
 I recommend catching the sunset from the Kastro!

-> – Right the edge of the Old Town is the Mitropolis Museum.
+– Right at the edge of the Old Town is the Mitropolis Museum.
 This museum is the ancient site of Naxos town.
-It is an open air museum, but you must go down some stairs to get to it as it is below street level.
+It is an open-air museum, but you must go down some stairs to get to it as it is below street level.

-> – The Folk Museum Collection is another treasure to discover in the alleys of Naxos Old Town.
+– The Folk Museum Collection is another treasure to discover in the alleys of Naxos Old Town.
 The collection is of modern pieces from 1975 to the present and represents the folk art of Naxos.

->

-> Eat All the Food
+Eat All the Food

->

-> As mentioned earlier, some of the best restaurants can be found in Naxos Old Town.
+As mentioned earlier, some of the best restaurants can be found in Naxos Old Town.
 Most of these places serve Greek food at reasonable prices.
-However, you cannot get the atmosphere of eating at a table in the alley with people passing you by other than in the Old Town.
+However, you cannot get the atmosphere of eating at a table in the alley with people passing you by other than in the Chora.

->

-> – Metaxi Mas is a beautiful restaurant spread between two buildings with tables in the alleyways.
+– Metaxi Mas is a beautiful restaurant spread between two buildings with tables in the alleyways.
 The food is traditional Greek food, and everything I have eaten here has been excellent.
 If you have a large party, make a reservation, and you might want to eat earlier than the traditional Greek dinner here as I went at nine the other night and much of what I wanted was already finished.

-> – Located right next to Metaxi Mas is Apostolis.
+– Located right next to Metaxi Mas is Apostolis.
 The charm of this restaurant will make you want to sit down, and the flavors will make you want to eat there every day!